Best Beaches in Sri Lanka

 Still torn between the beaches?
 Here are some quick-fire recommendations based on experience and reference:

-Best for snorkeling: Hikkaduwa and the Pigeon Island off Nilaveli beach offers snorkeling for both beginners and the experienced with crystal waters, shallow reefs, colorful fish.
+Best for snorkeling: Hikkaduwa and the Pigeon Island off Nilaveli beach offers snorkeling for both beginners and the experienced with crystal waters, shallow reefs, and colorful fish.

 Best for self-indulgence: Bentota has a great collection of boutique hotels, where you can pamper yourself and enjoy a relaxing beach holiday.